stevengeeky/workflow/_docs/tutorial-backup.md

     },
 ```

 This tells sca-service-hpss service (not SCA) how to find the keytab and username used to access user's hpss account.
-This is a
-service specific behavior (not part of SCA).
-Some service may use environment parameters to receive such information.
+Since this is a service specific behavior, some service may use environment parameters instead to receive such information.

 Rest of the configuration should look similar to tar task.
 It sets instance_id / service name to submit, and
 preferred_resource_id set to karst_resource. config tells where the files to be uploaded to HPSS should live.
 It also has